sbrl/Pepperminty-Wiki/CONTRIBUTING.md

 # Contributors guide
 Contributions are very welcome - both issues and pull requests!
 Please mention in your pull request that you release your work under the MPL-2.0 (see below).

-While Pepperminty Wiki is a huge long-time passion of mine, it may take up to 2 weeks at times for me to respond to issues and pull requests.
+While Pepperminty Wiki is a huge long-time passion of mine, at times it may take up to 2 weeks at times for me to respond to issues and pull requests.
 If it has been a few days and you have not received a reply, consider joining [the Gitter/Matrix chat](https://app.gitter.im/#/room/#Pepperminty-Wiki_Lobby:gitter.im) and poking me on there.

 I recommend checking on your pull request or issue every few days for a reply.